cohobast92/Box-Insurance-Automation-Workflows/README.md

 - Update the example config with all available options and comments

 - Refactor error handling to use a custom exception hierarchy

+- Simplify the main loop by extracting request handling into a dedicated function